Pennsylvania Trolley Museum

 Nonprofit Overview

 In the late 1940’s a dedicated group of trolley enthusiasts formed the Pittsburgh Electric Railway Club.
 On June 23, 1963, they finally realized their goal of opening what was then known as the Arden Trolley Museum in Washington, PA.
-Today, PTM boasts a collection of 50+ historic railway cars, over 600 members worldwide, 150 active volunteers, and over 30,000 visitors annually.
+Today, PTM boasts a collection of 50+ historic railway cars, over 600 members worldwide, 130 active volunteers, and over 38,000 visitors annually.
+PTM opened its new Welcome & Education Center in November 2023 and looks forward to welcoming even more guests.

 Mission